Danny Masterson’s rape retrial: Key things to know

 One of the women Masterson is charged with raping was born into a Scientology family and was part of Masterson’s circle of friends.
 Nearly all of those closest to her were members, including the late Lisa Marie Presley, who also left the church long before her death in January.

-In testimony she will now be asked to repeat, the woman said that when she stopped by Masterson’s house to pick up a set of keys in 2003, he gave her a drink that seemed to have druglike effects on her, and raped her in his bedroom upstairs.
+The woman said that when she stopped by Masterson’s house to pick up a set of keys in 2003, he gave her a drink that left her sick and badly disoriented, and raped her in his bedroom upstairs.
 She first filed a police report, which did not lead to an arrest, in 2004.
 She returned to authorities in 2016.

 THE SECOND ACCUSER

-Another woman set to retell her story is a model and actor who was Masterson’s girlfriend from 1996 to 2002.
-She joined the church after they began dating.
-She testified previously that she was living with Masterson in 2001 when he first became sexually abusive toward her.
-She said that about a month later she woke to find Masterson raping her.
+The first accuser to take the stand at the retrial is a model and actor who was Masterson’s girlfriend from 1996 to 2002.
+She previously testified that Masterson grew increasingly physically and sexually abusive in their years together.
+She said that it eventually led to him raping her twice late in 2001, though he is only charged with one instance, a morning when she woke to find Masterson raping her.
 She would go to police 15 years later.

 THE THIRD ACCUSER